Pamela Freund-Striplen

 During the global pandemic, Pamela pioneered innovative ways to keep communities and musicians connected by producing Immersive Experiences—online performances designed to engage all five senses and reimagine how audiences experience music virtually.

-A dynamic speaker, Pamela has presented for the Stanford Alumni Association, Innovation and Entrepreneurship at Duke University, and Montclair State University.
-Her orchestral work includes principal positions with the San Diego Opera and San Francisco Opera’s Western Opera Theater, as well as recording for film at Skywalker Ranch.
+Her orchestral work includes principal positions with the San Diego Opera and San Francisco Opera’s Western Opera Theater, extensive work with the San Francisco Opera Orchestra over 11 years, and studio recording at Skywalker Ranch.

 Pamela studied at Pomona College and the Oberlin Conservatory of Music, continuing advanced studies with the Curtis Quartet in Philadelphia, where she twice received the Young Musician’s Award in chamber music.
 A dedicated educator for over three decades, she has taught at Occidental College, Saint Mary’s College of California, and the San Francisco Conservatory of Music Pre-College Division.